 You can go to my YouTube Channel for an alternate version of this build where I do a little more of a mainstream build.
 I've also posted my $300 to $2000 builds there as well as here.

-If you're looking for an always up-to-date version of the build above you can also see my page on the top gaming computers for 2016.
+If you're looking for an always up-to-date version of the build above you can also see my page on the top gaming computers of 2019.
 It includes 10 builds from $200 to $2500 that are frequently updated.

 Should you Go SLI?

 Better performance for your money.
 While this may not have completely been true in years past it's definitely true right now.
 The reason for this is that scaling has gotten better.
 By that, I simply mean that if you use two cards in SLI you can get closer to double the performance of a single card than ever before.
 In addition, it works really well with multiple monitor configurations.

 There are still a lot of disadvantages to SLI in 2016.
 When you have two graphics cards side by side in a case it uses more power and can get a bit hot from time to time.
 Also, not every game supports dual card configurations.
 That being said, most graphically intense games like Battlefield 4 provide support for this and AMD and NVIDIA provide driver updates regularly.
 In addition, micro stuttering can occur on occasion although, this is very limited on NVIDIA's newer cards.